Annual BCI Research Award

-The BCI Award is an annual award for innovative research in the field of brain-computer interfaces.
+The BCI Research Award is an annual award for innovative research in the field of brain-computer interfaces.
 It is organized by the BCI Award Foundation.
 The prize is $3000 for first, $2000 for second, and $1000 for third place.
 The prizes are provided by g.tec medical engineering, Cortec, Intheon and IEEE Brain..
 Christoph Guger and Dean Krusienski are the chairmen of the Foundation.

 In 2017 the awards were made during the Graz Brain-Computer Interface Conference at the Institute of Neural Engineering of Graz University of Technology in Graz, Austria.

 Past winners

 The following list presents the first-place winners of the Annual BCI Research Award: